sillsdev/hgresume/README.txt

 Maintenance Mode
 ---------------------
-If there is ever a reason to shutdown the API temporarily, an admin or a server process can place a text file named maintenance_message.txt in the REPOPATH directory with an appropriate explanation of why the API has been suspended.
+If there is ever a reason to shutdown the API temporarily, an admin or a server process can place a text file named maintenance_message.txt in the src directory with an appropriate explanation of why the API has been suspended.
 All clients connecting to the API will receive the maintenance message.